 The theater offers museum exhibits, live theatre and immersive learning.
 Click here to pre-book a ticket.

 DC’s Chinatown is right near the Penn Quarter.
-It’s located on a few blocks between Hi and I Streets NW and 5th and 8th Streets NW.
+It’s a small historic neighborhood located on a few blocks between Hi and I Streets NW and 5th and 8th Streets NW.

 When you’re done sightseeing in Penn Quarter, it’s time to take in a museum or two.
 There are plenty of options, for all types of interests.